GYG-be/gyg-be.github.io/_posts/2024-03-25-Christian-time-management.md

 ---
 layout: post
-title:  "86400 seconds per day to be a better wrestler"
+title:  "86400 seconds per day to be a better wrestler.
+And Christian."
 date:   2024-03-25 4:30:00
 categories: template
 ---